pfirsich/7dfps_2020/notes.md

 ### General
 Some systems will have a "reboot" procecure, which will fix some problems or be required for some operations, but will take a long time.
 Sometimes very intransparent problems that seem very weird (intermittent failures for example) will have no other fix but a costly reboot (which is kind of a joke).

-Maybe some other memes like that can be used, like a diagnostics mode, which will put the system in reduced capacity, but will print out very helpful information or maybe even a literal step-by-step guide of how to fix what you are doing, but it will take time and power and reduced capacity.
+Maybe some other memes like that can be used, like a diagnostics mode or "health check", which will put the system in reduced capacity, but will print out very helpful information or maybe even a literal step-by-step guide of how to fix what you are doing, but it will take time and power and reduced capacity.
 Maybe you can also just not interact with the system as long as the diagnostics are running?

 The amount of power you route to a system will determine how much of it you can use.
 E.g. If the engine runs in low-power-mode the wear will be higher and you can run *no* diagnostics.
 At low power levels you will have to choose the sensors you turn on:
 `sensor enable <name>` may show "insufficient power"